ZXT-Tech/blackbird/README.md

 Please make sure that you understand the disclaimer above if you want to test Blackbird with real money, and start with a small amount of money.

-__IMPORTANT: all your BTC accounts must be empty before starting Blackbird.
-Make sure that you only have USD on your accounts and no BTC.__
+__IMPORTANT: all your LTC accounts must be empty before starting Blackbird.
+Make sure that you only have USD on your accounts and no LTC.__

 It is never entirely safe to just tell Blackbird to use, say, $25 per exchange.
-You also need to only have $25 available on each of your trading accounts as well as 0 BTC.
+You also need to only have $25 available on each of your trading accounts as well as 0 LTC.
 In this case, you are sure that even with a bug your maximum loss on an exchange won't be greater than $25 no matter what.

 Note: on Bitfinex, your money has to be available on the _Margin_ account.